 About Vendor Payment

-Vendor Registration: In order to pay a vendor for products or services, the vendor must be registered with CSU Stanislaus.
+Vendor Registration: In order to pay a vendor for products or services, the vendor must be registered with Stanislaus State.
 A vendor will submit both a completed Vendor 204 Form - State or a W-9- Federal to Financial Services.
 For assistance see “How to Register a Vendor”.

 Check/EFT/ACH Schedule: The fastest payment method is Electronic Fund Transfer (EFT).
 EFT payments are processed twice a week.
 Check payments are processed once a week.
 (Schedule)